zakuArbor/blog/_posts/personal/2022-02-21-duckyone-mini-keyboard.md

 Now that your `Caps Lock` key acts a function key, if you want to use the caps lock functionality, you will need to press `caps lock + tab` (not at the same time).
 I accidentally found out about this when I tried to write the backtick which is `CAPS LOCK + ESC` but pressed `tab` instead of `ESC`.

+**Note [2021-03-25]:** It came to my attention that you will require the latest driver for this feature to work

 **Note:** I dislike how the arrow keys do not follow VIM bindings so I get confused whenever I write on any applications that have vim bindings enabled

 **Note:** The cover image is an image of my keyboard but with sketch filter which I found out existed today